apache/systemds/algorithms-regression.md

 by matrix-multiplying $X$ with the first column of $B$ or with the whole $B$ in the multinomial case, adding the intercept if available (conceptually, appending an extra column of ones to $X$); then applying the inverse of the model’s link function.
-The difference between “means” and “probabilities” in the categorical case becomes significant when there are ${\geq}\,2$ observations per record (with the multi-label records) or when the labels such as $-1$ and $1$ are viewed and averaged as numerical response values (with the single-label records).
+The difference between "means" and "probabilities" in the categorical case becomes significant when there are ${\geq}\,2$ observations per record (with the multi-label records) or when the labels such as $-1$ and $1$ are viewed and averaged as numerical response values (with the single-label records).
 To avoid any or information loss, we separately return the predicted probability of each category label for each record.

-When the “actual” response values $Y$ are available, the summary statistics are computed and written out as described in [**Table 13**](algorithms-regression.html#table13).
+When the "actual" response values $Y$ are available, the summary statistics are computed and written out as described in [**Table 13**](algorithms-regression.html#table13).
 Below we discuss each of these statistics in detail.
 Note that in the categorical case (binomial and multinomial)